 Get ready!
 We have tons of free, cute and unique ideas for modern baby shower decorations to make your party fabulous!

 img source: balloon diva

-This beautiful balloon decor is made from a hula hoop spray painted gold - and then blue, white and gold flake balloons added around the hoop.
+This beautiful boy baby shower balloon decor is made from a hula hoop spray painted gold - and then blue, white and gold flake balloons added around the hoop.

-You can easily cluster the balloons as shown in the picture, by using a balloon strip and attaching the strip to the hula hoop with clear packing tape.
+You can easily create the baby shower balloon arrangement shown in the picture, by using a balloon strip and attaching the strip to the hula hoop with clear packing tape.

 Decorating for a baby shower allows you to choose to choose a general "baby-theme," or get extra-creative and go for a specific theme.